-The main railway line in south and west Wales runs approximately parallel to the south coast and connects Chepstow, Newport, Cardiff, Swansea, Carmarthen and Pembrokeshire.
+The main railway line in the south and west Wales runs approximately parallel to the south coast and connects Chepstow, Newport, Cardiff, Swansea, Carmarthen and Pembrokeshire.
 There are also branch lines from Newport, Cardiff and Bridgend, which serve The Valleys, the Wye Valley and the Vale of Usk.
-In North Wales, the mainline runs along the north coast and there is a branch line between Wrexham and Shotton.
+In North Wales, the mainline runs along the north coast, and there is a branch line between Wrexham and Shotton.
 There are several scenic railway lines in mid-Wales and north Wales, namely the Heart of Wales Line and the Cambrian Line, respectively.

 If you’re looking for unlimited access to Wales’ mainline train services and bus routes, you can use the Explore Wales Pass, Ranger or Rover.
 You can also enjoy discounted admission to many tourist attractions.

 Travelling by car is generally straightforward, and you can enjoy some of the best scenic routes, including the A466 along the Wye Valley, the B4574 from Rhayader to the Vale of Rheidol, the A4069 across the Black Mountain range, the A4086, A498 and A4085 around Snowdon and Marine Drive around Great Orme in Llandudno.